-ACLU Membership Renewal Notice Ms. Roe, we count on you when our civil liberties are in jeopardy.
+ACLU Membership Renewal Notice

+Ms. Roe, we count on you when our civil liberties are in jeopardy.
 Help keep the ACLU at full strength by renewing your membership through November 2017.

 The ACLU fights hard to defend the principles embedded in the Constitution because, when those principles are violated, people-often the most vulnerable among us-pay a terrible price.
 At a time of serious challenges, you can help the ACLU fight for people's rights in the courts, in legislatures, and in the court of public opinion.

 Thank you for your support.

 - To: ACLU Membership Dept. 125 Broad St, 18th fl.
-New York NY 10004 - Fr: Jane Roe 123 Mulberry Street Town, ST 12345 Yes!
+New York NY 10004 - Fr: Jane Roe 123 Mulberry Street Town, ST 12345 is my contribution of:

+Yes!
 As I have at other key moments, I am stepping forward to lead the fight to protect our civil liberties by activating my ACLU Membership.
-Enclosed is my contribution of:
+Enclosed

+Other \$

-□ \$30 Other \$ To make your gift by credit card, please complete the form on the reverse.
-Please make checks payable to the ACLU and mail, along with this form, in the envelope provided.
-Contributions to the ACLU are Renew your membership to the ACLU Thank you for your ongoing support to the ACLU.
+To make your gift by credit card, please complete the form on the reverse.
+Please make checks payable to the ACLU and mail, along with this form, in the enrelope provided.
+Contributions to the ACLU are not tax deductible.

+Renew your membership to the ACLU

+Thank you for your ongoing support to the ACLU.
 Please renew your membership during this crucial time by filling the form below.

-DONATION YOUR INFORMATION First Name CREDIT CARD BILLING INFORMATION ADDITIONAL DONOR NAME (OPTIONAL) Address Address Line 2 City State Zip Code First Name Last Name Fight for Freedom Oir updates on the Fight for Freedom.
-As Informed maniformity in Freedom to distance figure for ACL months to application on the ACL months to application on the Fight for Freedom.
-As Informed maniformity in Freedom's Name of Management on the ACL months to application of the ACL months to application of the ACL months who priced maniformity may be a present on the ACL months to application of the ACL months are presented in the ACL CREDIT CARD BILLING INFORMATION Address Expiration Date Card Security Code May we share your info? you info info you may not realing address with your info info info info info info info info ACLU Contributions to the American Civil Liberties Union are not tax deductible.
+OONATION YOUR INFORMATION First Name CREDIT CARD BILLING INFORMATION ADDITIONAL DONOR NAME (OPTIONAL) Address Line 2 City State Zip Code First Name Last Name CREDIT CARD BILLING INFORMATION Address Expiration Date Card Security Code May we share your info? your info?
+I wan in a set of the set of ACLU Contributions to the American Civil Liberties Union are not tax deductible.
 Questions?
-Call (212) 549-2543 Merchandise enamel pins keychain apparel embroidered patches bumper stickers
+Call (2/2) 549-2543 enamel pins keychain apparel embroidered patches

+Merchandise

+Note: These are not shown at actual size.

-I ♥ REPRO RIGHTS AGUI
+I ♥ REPRO RIGHTS ACLU

 GET A WARRANT ACLU

 $card\ case$

 tote bag

+Note: These are not shown at actual size

+bumper stickers

 DETAILS

 How to make things

 This section of the handbook is full of information and instructions about how best to use specific elements of the ACLU visual identity: our logo, color palette, typefaces, pictures, tone of voice, and so on.

 In each subsection, you'll first see some basic rules.
 Please follow them!
 A visual identity like ours has many opportunities for free expression, so it's essential to make sure we're all playing by the same rules.

 Some ACLU communications (like fact sheets and reports) are very straightforward.
 Some (like social media graphics and videos) can be more fun.
 But everything can be made better by getting the details right.

 LOGOS

 How to make sure we are properly identified

 • We are known as the ACLU.
 The national ACLU logo is our abbreviation.
 Not everyone knows our full name, but that's okay.
 "ACLU" is a household name.
 We embrace it.

 National logos

 Affiliate logos

+Oklahoma

 Ohio

-Oklahoma

-Illinois

-Northern California

 Massachusetts

 Texas

-Missouri
+Illinois Missouri

 Georgia

+Northern California

+Utah

 Virginia

 Nevada

-Utah

 Southern California

 Details: Logos

-• Don't create other logos.
+\bullet Don't create other logos.

 Every day, we see hundreds of logos for different products and organizations.
 The world is very cluttered.
 If we created a custom logo for every initiative and campaign, it would dilute the brand identity of the ACLU.

 To rise above the noise and stand out, we rely on our official logos.
 Campaigns and initiatives should not have their own logos.
 See p.
-83 for more on our official brand architecture and p.
-158 for more on how campaigns don't need custom logos to be effective.
-National Logos • We have a blue logo and a red logo.
+85 for more on our official brand architecture and p.
+162 for more on how campaigns don't need custom logos to be effective.

+National Logos

+• We have a blue logo and a red logo.